martinpihrt/OSPy-plugins/plugins/air_temp_humi/README.md

 * Check Enabled:
   If checked enabled plugin is enabled.

-* Check Enable logging and show graph:
+* Check Enable local logging and show graph:
   If checked enabled logging save measure value to logfile (format .csv for Excel) and logfile for graph.

+* Check Enable SQL logging:
+  If checked enabled logging save measure value to SQL database.
+This option requires the Database Connector extension to be installed and configured.

 * Maximum number of log records:
   Type maximum records in log file.
 0 is unlimited.